 Because shoppers have a lot of questions, ecommerce is at an inherent disadvantage by not having sales attendants to interact with shoppers.
 Chatbots are the closest thing online stores have to direct assistance, but their success depends on how well they function.

-The good news is that 2019 chatbots will be better than ever.
+The good news is that this year, chatbots will be better than ever.
 Modern AI programming and machine-learning replace the old chatbot model with something just a little more “human.”
 Whether or not they can adequately replace live assistants remains to be seen, but even a robotic chatbot is better than no assistance at all.

 Web design by 99designs designer Răzvan I.